 Their new photographic app uses much of the same design ideas as the video app.
-It allows you to control both shutter speed and ISO, focus manually and shoot in Adobe Raw.
+It allows you to control shutter speed and ISO, focus manually, and shoot in Adobe Raw.

 It’s built from the ground up to be a shooting app.
-That means that there are no extraneous extras such as image management or image editing.
-It does however allow for an easy workflow to move your images to a third party editing app.
-At the moment it is iOS only but an Android version is in development.
+That means there are no extraneous extras such as image management or image editing.
+However, it allows for an easy workflow to move your images to a third-party editing app.
+Currently, it is iOS only, but an Android version is in development.

 FiLMiC Firstlight – Photo App can be downloaded here for iOS and is a paid one!

-No relation to Firstlight, this is a dedicated editing app for IOS and Android.
-Afterlight is an extremely powerful app that features many of the tools you might find on a desktop photographic editor.
-These include the ability to edit Adobe DNG raw files, advanced curve adjustment and selective hue and saturation adjustment.
+This is a dedicated editing app for IOS and Android without relation to Firstlight.
+Afterlight is an extremely powerful app that features many tools you might find on a desktop photographic editor.
+These include editing Adobe DNG raw files, advanced curve adjustment, and selective hue and saturation adjustment.

-It also features a range of quite decent filter effects that do not go over the top as well as the ability to add textures and overlays to your images.
+It also features a range of decent filter effects that do not go over the top, as well as the ability to add textures and overlays to your images.

-Many of these features are available for free on the base version but some of the more advanced tools require a subscription.
-At the time of writing, this was £2.99 a month or £17.99 a year or £35.99 lifetime membership.
+These features are free on the base version, but some more advanced tools require a subscription.
+At the time of writing, this was £2.99 a month or £17.99 a year, or £35.99 a lifetime membership.

 Afterlight can be downloaded here and is only available for iOS right now.